Erectile Dysfunction Treatment

 - Penile implant surgery

 We offer Extra Corporal Low-Intensity Radial Shockwave Therapy, specific exercises, and lifestyle modifications.
-It is a non-invasive Treatment.
-It is known for no side effects.
-It does not require the administration of any medication.
-It requires a minimal number of treatment sessions.
+It is a non-invasive treatment known for having no side effects.
+It does not require administering any medication and requires minimal treatment sessions.
 Above all, it treats the underlying cause of the pathology.
 The recent research findings show a favourable effect of Extra Corporal Low-Intensity Shockwave Therapy on repairing the endothelial cells and strengthening the blood vessels.
 Thus, Extra Corporal Low-Intensity Radial Shockwave Therapy is proven to improve the blood flow in the penile tissues and restore erectile function.

-A wand-like handheld device is placed over the specific areas of the penis, and the pelvic floor and soundwaves deliver several thousand gentle shocks.
+A therapist places a wand-like handheld device over the specific areas of the penis, and the pelvic floor and soundwaves deliver several thousand gentle shocks.
 There is no need for any anesthesia, as the mild pulses affect the targeted endothelial cells in the walls of the blood vessels and break down the blockage.
 It promotes tissue repair and new microvascular growth (tiny blood vessels) and improves blood flow.
-The improvement in erection has been seen on mild to severe levels of ED.
+We have seen an improvement in erection on mild to severe levels of ED.

 The Extra Corporal Low-Intensity Shockwave Therapy treats other men’s health conditions, such as chronic pelvic pain syndrome and Peyronie’s disease.